 The Rezūm System uses the stored thermal energy in water vapor (steam) to treat the extra prostate tissue that is causing symptoms.

 A prostate cancer diagnosis is concerning, but understanding it can reduce confusion.
 Early detection is key, and when you are fully informed about the type of cancer you have and the risks involved with each treatment, you can work with your doctor to create the best treatment plan.

 If you are diagnosed with prostate cancer is very important to be open and honest with your doctor and ask lots of questions about treatments and their side effects.

-Surgery is a final decision.
-There’s no going back.
-While sometimes (arguably) necessary, it is often performed in moments of desperation and distress.
+Surgery is a significant decision.
+While sometimes necessary, it is typically chosen during moments of concern and distress.